Pilgrim goose

-Pilgrim geese (Australian Settler geese in Australia) are a breed of domestic goose.
-They are considered to be a relatively quiet, lightweight and medium-sized breed.
-The pilgrim goose is a rare and critically endangered species according to the American Livestock Breeds Conservancy (ALBC) and was officially entered into the American Poultry Association's Standard of Perfection in 1939.
+The Pilgrim – or, in Australia, Settler – is a breed of domestic goose.
+It is considered to be a relatively quiet, lightweight and medium-sized breed.
+The Pilgrim is a rare and critically endangered species according to the Livestock Conservancy and was added to the Standard of Perfection of the American Poultry Association in 1939.
 Generally, they can live for 15 to 25 years.
 In most breeds of geese, males and females are indistinguishable from one another; however, the pilgrim goose is well known for its auto-sexing trait.
 Males are characterised by white feathers while the females have grey.
 This sexual dimorphism makes pilgrim geese desirable for breeding as the sexes are easily determined.
 Their commercial use is primarily limited to the United States where they are bred for eggs and meat.
 They are known to grow relatively fast and are easy to handle.

-History and origin
+History

 The exact origin of the pilgrim goose is unclear.
 According to Robert O. Hawes, there were numerous references to auto-sexing geese in colonial America, western England and Normandy (France), although they were never explicitly named.
 It is believed that pilgrim geese were descendants from European stock and exported to America by pilgrims, hence the name.
 However, Oscar Grow (a renowned waterfowl expert in the 1900s) contended that he developed the species in America in the 1930s during the Great Depression and that the breed's name was given by his wife in recognition of the family's pilgrimage from Iowa to Missouri.
 According to Dave Holderread, an experienced breeder and author in the field of waterfowl, there were likely small populations of auto-sexing geese in various locations throughout the world.

 The first official documentation of the pilgrim goose was in 1935.
 In 1939, it was recognised in the America Poultry Association's Standard of Perfection and was later standardised in the UK in 1982.
 In Australia, the breed was named Settler goose by Andreas Stoll in 1984.
 In 1999, it was admitted into the Poultry Clubs standard.